Inside the Soviet Army: Description

 Suvorov, a Russian-Ukrainian who was a former veteran and intelligence agent in the Soviet Union before defecting to the United Kingdom in 1978, explains his view on Soviet political realities.
 He portrays the military as an institution in which everything is subordinated to maintaining the communist regime's dominance, thus explaining the rationale behind Soviet strategic planning.
 Marxism is treated as a science to govern military strategy as well.
 He notes that at the time, three forces were always at work with the military: the Party, through the Politburo; the KGB; and the Soviet Army officers and hierarchy.

-He describes the organisation of the Soviet armed forces, from the top down, emphasizing the land forces/Soviet Army.
+He describes the organisation of the Soviet Armed Forces, from the top down, focusing on the Soviet Ground Forces (the "Soviet Army").
 Technical details are presented when they are useful, but he is primarily concerned with explaining the underlying philosophy and culture.
 He often contrasts these with the Western military approach.

 Suvorov concludes with descriptions of the daily life inside the Soviet Army for the soldier and the officer, including the bullying and the hazing known as dedovshchina.
 This was almost unknown in the West when he published his book.
-It has since been reported as notorious in the Russian Ground Forces of the post-Soviet period and contributing to poor morale.
+It continues to be notorious in the Russian Ground Forces of the post-Soviet period, contributing to poor morale.

 First published in Russian, this book was translated into English and published in editions in the UK and US.